ashleymcc/liri-bot/README.md

 Step Four: On the next screen, scroll down to where you see your client id and client secret.
 Copy these values down somewhere, you'll need them to use the Spotify API and the node-spotify-api package.

-Getting Started
+# Getting Started

-Using terminal (bash/cmd)
+Using terminal
-Go to host directory: $ liri-node-app
+Go to host directory: $ liri-bot

 Get Song Info

-Retrieves song information for 10 songs: node liri.js spotify-this-song <song name>
+Retrieves song information for 10 songs: node liridemo.js spotify-this-song <song name>

 Get Movie Info

 Retrieves movie information:
 node liridemo.js movie-this <movie name>

-Get Random info

-Retrieves random text inside a file and does what it says: node liri.js do-what-it-says

-Random info is retrieved from random.txt file
-All node and interaction and responses are logged to liri.log file Example Video

 ## Screenshots from the app in action:
 Retrieves movie information:node liridemo.js movie-this finding nemo